OUR TEAM

 • Sherri Gregory

-Sherri is a native of the North Country and is thrilled with the opportunity to reconnect with her local roots.
-She brings with her 24 years of experience in the field of education, holding NH certifications in K-12 General Special Education, K-8 Elementary Education and K-12 Educational Leadership.
-She worked for many years at Lancaster and Jefferson Elementary Schools working in different positions (special educator; elementary educator; principal) and is thoroughly excited to start making connections with Heartwood families and students.
-As a pastime, Sherri enjoys spending time with her husband and two cats.
-She also loves to read, go camping, ride motorcycles/four wheelers/snow machines, play board games, solve logic puzzles, cook and is looking forward to foraging (a new found interest).
-Additionally, Sherri is a supporter of local food pantries and animal shelters.
+Sherri is a native of the North Country and loves the opportunity Heartwood has brought, enabling her to stay connected with her local roots.
+She has years of experience in the field of education, holding NH certifications in K-12 General Special Education, K-8 Elementary Education and K-12 Educational Leadership.
+She worked for many years at Lancaster and Jefferson Elementary Schools holding different positions (special educator; elementary educator; principal) and has been with Heartwood since its opening in 2022.
+Being from the North Country, Sherri loves reconnecting with families and students and welcoming Heartwood newcomers!
+When not at Heartwood, she enjoys spending time with her family, her beloved furbaby Ninja (cat), loves to read, play board games, solve logic puzzles, cook (Sherri-A-La Specialties) and spend quiet time alone outside on her land enjoying the beautiful view of Mt.
+Washington.
+Additionally, Sherri is a supporter of food pantries and animal shelters.

 • Bethany Bond

-Bethany, a Heartwood founder, is a mother and educator who has taught at the college level for the last 15 years.
-Beyond teaching, she has managed both a medicinal herb cooperative and a farm office, has led a Community Supported Agriculture program which also supplied free healthy meals for local children, and has spent time using her formal training to provide affordable web design to artists, farmers, and herbalists.
-Her most important work, however, is raising her children, who she has homeschooled for the past three years.
-She loves both working with the land and using technology to create efficient systems and beautiful designs, and both parenting and working with students over the years has inspired her to dedicate her life to living intentionally and contributing to the cultivation of vibrant and resilient communities.
+Bethany, a North Country native and Heartwood founder, is a mother and educator who has taught at the college level for the last 15 years.
+Beyond working in education, she has managed both an herb grower’s cooperative & medicinal herb farm office, led a small farm and community supported agriculture program, and has utilized her formal training to provide affordable web design to artists, farmers, and herbalists.
+She considers her most important work to be raising her children, who she also homeschooled for three years.
+Both parenting and teaching over the years have inspired her to do her best to contribute to the cultivation of vibrant and resilient communities, of which she believes education is at the root.
+When not working, she enjoys spending time with her family and being outside in nature.

 GRADE 3 TEACHER